k0ka/covid19-russia-data/README.md

-# covid19 reginal data for Russia
+# covid19 regional data for Russia

 Parsed data with number of COVID-19 cases in russian regions